 Financing costs are based on the amount of interest payable and receivable as a percentage of the total net revenue stream of the Council.
-The latest estimate is lower than the original estimate due to an improved return on investment income.
+The latest estimate is lower than the original estimate due to an improved return on investment income and reduction in minimum revenue provision (MRP).